jamesmontalvo3/MediaWiki-WatchRelated/README.md

-MediaWiki-WatchRelated
+MediaWiki-CopyWatchers
 ======================

-A MediaWiki extension which allows a pages editor to add the watchers of one page to the page being edited using the parser function #getwatchers
+A MediaWiki extension which allows a pages editor to add the watchers of one page to the page being edited using the parser function #copywatchers